Modifications for students with Down syndrome

 Students with Down syndrome

 Down syndrome can affect an individual’s ability to be successful in a typical classroom in a number of ways.
-It impacts on cognition, which includes intelligence.
+It affects on cognition, which includes intelligence.
 Not every learner with Down syndrome tests lower on IQ tests, but mild to moderate intellectual disability is not uncommon.

 Down syndrome can also be the source of certain physical challenges.
 A student’s hands and fingers may be smaller which can make writing difficult, vision problems are possible, and hearing impairments are also common.
 In fact hearing impairment is one of the major causes of early language delays in infants with Down syndrome